ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 If you take a closer look at the PPP molecule again, you will notice a torsion angle, $\theta$, between two neighoburing rings in the unit cell.
 Our next task is to optimise this torsion angle.

-Optimisation of the unit cell of crystals
+Optimisation of atomic positions within the unit cell
 -------------------
 The first method of finding the optimal torsion angle is to find the minimum in the PES, plotted against the torsion angle $\theta$.
 This is what we will do in the following task.